 Peter Schlosser, Director

-In addition to directing the Columbia Climate Center, Peter Schlosser is the Associate Director and Director of Research of the Earth Institute, Columbia University, Vinton Professor of Earth and Environmental Engineering in the School of Engineering and Applied Science, and Professor of Earth and Environmental Sciences at Columbia University.
-Dr. Schlosser is an eminent earth scientist whose main research is directed at understanding the natural state of oceans and groundwater and the human perturbation of our planet’s natural state.
+In addition to directing the Columbia Climate Center, Peter Schlosser is the Deputy Director and Director of Research at the Earth Institute, Chair of the Department of Earth and Environmental Engineering in the School of Engineering and Applied Science, Maurice Ewing and J. Lamar Worzel Professor of Geophysics in the Department of Earth and Environmental Engineering , and Professor of Earth and Environmental Sciences at Columbia University.
+Professor Schlosser is an eminent earth scientist whose main research is directed at understanding the natural state of oceans and groundwater and the human perturbation of our planet’s natural state.

 Wallace Broecker is the Newberry Professor of Earth and Environmental Sciences at Columbia University.
 His research interests include paleoclimatology, ocean chemistry, isotope dating and environmental science, and he is perhaps best known for his discovery of the role that the oceans have played in triggering past climate variability.
 Broecker most recent book, Fixing Climate: What Past Climate Changes Reveal About the Current Threat – and How to Counter It, came out in 2008.

 Mark Cane is the G. Unger Vetlesen Professor of Earth and Climate Sciences in the Department of Earth and Environmental Sciences and the Department of Applied Physics and Applied Mathematics at Columbia University.
 Along with Lamont-Doherty Earth Observatory colleague Stephen Zebiak, Cane devised the first numerical model to simulate the El Niño Southern Oscillation (ENSO).
 Cane currently works to explain variations in the climate record, both paleo and modern, as well as the impacts of climate on human affairs.